20 Sep, 2024

 2. Depletion of the nutrient content of the soil

-Slash and burn farming depletes the organic matter in the soil and increases the nutrient content of the soil taken up by the crops in a short period.
+Slash-and-burn farming depletes the organic matter in the soil and increases the nutrient content of the soil taken up by the crops in a short period.
 As a result, the farmers are forced to relocate their farming operations to a new location.

 3. No crop diversity

 Traditional farming methods often focus on cultivating one type of crop for a long time.
 Hence, it has limited crop varieties that lead to a lack of biodiversity.
-This way, there will be huge scarcity of one kind of nutrient in the soil.
+This way, there will be a huge scarcity of one kind of nutrient in the soil.

 Different Traditional Methods of Farming